danpaul/c-sharp-reference/index.md

         class Student
         {
             // ...
-            static public void DoSomething() // static method belongs to the class, no objects {
+            static public void StaticMethodDoSomething() // static method belongs to the class, no objects {
-                Console.WriteLine("I can be called without create a student object.");
+                Console.WriteLine("I can only be called without creating a student object.");
             }

+            public void InstanceMethodDoSomething() // Does not contain the `static` keyword.
+Instance methods can only be called on instances.
+            {
+                Console.WriteLine("I can only be called without creating a student object.");
             }

+        }

         static void Main(string[] args)
         {
             Student.DoSomething(); // a `new()` student does not need to be created to call a static method.

+            Student myStudent = new Student();
+            myStudent.InstanceMethodDoSomething();
         }
     }
 }